 Reaching for your deeper potential with the Postural Integration® Process

-The traumas of life, both physical, psychological and emotional, causes the myofascia (connective tissue) as well as the muscles to contract or become paralyzed in an attempt to protect the person from further hurt.
+The traumas of life, both physical, psychological and emotional, causes the myofascia (connective tissue) as well as the muscles to contract or become ‘frozen’ in an attempt to protect the person from further hurt.
 This “armoring” is steered by the autonomic nervous system, the subconscious part of the brain.
 The brain and especially the tissues of the body remember those traumas long after the person may have consciously forgotten about them.
 In this, the body and mind are intrinsically one.
-Dr. Painter understood, long before much was known about fascia that it is essential to work deeply on the layers of fascia (he distinguished superficial, intermediate and deep layers as well as 4 diaphragms of body balance), while simultaneously working with emotions and thoughts for trauma resolution and lasting change in the personality to occur.
+Dr. Painter understood, long before much was known about fascia that it is essential to work deeply on the layers of fascia (he distinguished superficial, intermediate and deep layers) as well as 4 diaphragms of body balance, while simultaneously working with emotions and thoughts for trauma resolution and lasting change in the personality to occur.
 And thus he developed a series of 12 “paradigm” sessions in 5 stages, in which the person is helped to become fully embodied.
-It also aims to realign the posture of the body (which cannot be fully successful without transforming the correlated patterns in the mind – all together the protective signs as observed in the body language as well as in the person’s unconscious behaviors noticed from outside and connected attitudes .See below for a short description of this process.
+It also aims to realign and fine tune the posture of the body (which cannot be fully successful without transforming the correlated patterns in the mind – all together the protective signs as observed in the body language as well as in the person’s unconscious behaviors noticed from outside and connected attitudes .See below for a short description of this process.

 Fascia is the most abundant tissue in the body.
 It is a complex network of protein collagenous fibres, elastic fibres and fibroblasts and is the main structural organ of the body.
 It binds muscles together, differentiates organs from each other and keeps them in place, keeps the skeleton upright, has an intimate connection with the metabolic interchange of cells and forms a fundamental part of the water metabolism and the mechanism through which the body guides and distributes fluids.